EberlyODL/phys010sjv11/time_dilation.md

 - S: All of this because light needs to travel at the same speed for all observers moving at constant velocity.
 - M: Yes, measurements in spacetime adjust themselves in such a way that the speed of light is constant.
 It's a property of the spacetime tapestry we live in.

-> When you move your clock slows so that time intervals are shorter when compared with somebody not moving.
-So if you take a space trip at high speed, people on Earth will age faster than you.
+> This can be confusing but the person that move is the one that is younger.
+An astronaut is spending 80 days in space at high speed.
+We look from Earth and see him/her moving and we measure that the astronaut took 81 days to do all the stuff he/she was doing.
+When the astronaut comes back, he/she has aged by 80 days while people on Earth aged by 81 days.
+The clock of the moving astronaut ran slow.

 ### External Resources